apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 As written in the warning there are two ways to define the root directory:

 1. Create a `.mvn` directory in the root directory.
-   The directory can be empty, however you can consider to place [configuration files](https://maven.apache.org/configure.html) in it.
+   From Maven's perspective, the directory can be empty, but some version control systems do not check in an empty directory.
+   Therefore, placing an empty file inside (or a Maven [configuration files](https://maven.apache.org/configure.html)) works around this.
    Using the `.mvn` directory is already possible with Maven 3.
 2. Set the `root` attribute in your parent POM to `true`.
    The `root` attribute is a new attribute of model version 4.1.0 and therefore can only be used with Maven 4.